Skip to main content

 Frequently asked questions: Roam vs. buying

 On a pure monthly-cash-out basis, buying outright is cheaper — there's no payment.
-On total cost of ownership (depreciation, opportunity cost, insurance, maintenance, and repairs), the two are much closer.
-For a 5-year hold on a compact sedan in Ontario, buying runs about $730–$880/month all-in, Roam about $790–$905/month.
-Buying wins modestly for long-horizon owners with capital; Roam wins for shorter horizons, drivers without $30K+ in liquid capital, or anyone who wants to avoid absorbing depreciation.
+On total cost of ownership, once you factor in depreciation, opportunity cost, insurance, maintenance, and repairs, the two are much closer.
+For a 5-year hold on a compact sedan in Ontario, buying comes to about $711 to $861 per month all-in, while a Roam Long-Term plan is about $791 to $904 per month.
+Buying wins modestly for long-horizon owners who have the capital sitting around.
+Roam wins for shorter horizons, for anyone without roughly $31,640 in spare cash, and for anyone who doesn't want to absorb depreciation themselves.

-No. Depreciation is Roam's responsibility as the fleet owner — your monthly price doesn't change as vehicles age, and you don't sell a Roam car at the end.
-Compare that to buying: a new $28,000 compact is worth about $14,000–$16,000 after 5 years, and that loss comes out of the owner's pocket at sale.
-On Roam, that's Roam's problem.
+No. Depreciation is Roam's responsibility as the fleet owner — your monthly price doesn't change as the vehicle ages, and you don't sell the car at the end of your plan.
+Compare that to buying: a new $28,000 compact is worth about $14,000 after 5 years, and the $14,000 loss comes out of the owner's pocket at sale.
+On Roam, that's our problem.

-Often, yes, especially if you pick a reliable model at the 3–5 year mark.
+Often, yes, especially if you pick a reliable model at the 3- to 5-year mark.
 You skip the steepest depreciation years and the upfront capital requirement is smaller.
-The trade-offs: inspection risk, a shorter or exhausted manufacturer warranty, higher insurance rates on some used models, and the time cost of finding the right car.
+The trade-offs are inspection risk, a shorter or exhausted manufacturer warranty, higher insurance rates on some used models, and the time cost of actually finding the right car.
 Roam trades that upside for a flat monthly bill and zero capital tied up.

-It's the return you're giving up by tying money in a car instead of a HISA, GIC, or index fund.
-At today's ~4–5% rates, $28K of capital would earn about $1,260/year if invested elsewhere — about $105/month.
-It's a real cost even though nothing comes out of your bank account for it.
-If the cash would otherwise sit in a chequing account earning 0%, the opportunity cost is lower.
+It's the return you're giving up by tying money into a car instead of a HISA, a GIC, or an index fund.
+At today's 4 to 5% rates, $28,000 of capital would earn about $1,260 per year if invested elsewhere — roughly $105 per month.
+It's a real cost, even though nothing leaves your bank account for it.
+If the cash would otherwise just sit in a chequing account earning 0%, then the opportunity cost is much lower.

-No. Roam runs a soft credit check at approval — it doesn't impact your credit score and doesn't appear on your credit report.
+No. Roam runs a soft credit check at approval — it doesn't affect your credit score and doesn't show up on your credit report.
 Paying cash for a car involves no credit check at all.
-Financing a purchase does involve a hard inquiry and a reported loan.
+Financing a purchase, on the other hand, requires a hard credit inquiry and appears on your credit report as a reported loan.

 Why drivers choose Roam

-No capital tied up, no depreciation to absorb, no repair bills you didn't plan for.
-A Roam Long-Term plan gives you a new or near-new vehicle with month-to-month flexibility — cancel anytime after your first 30 days.
+No capital tied up in a depreciating asset.
+No surprise repair bills you didn't plan for.
+A Roam Long-Term plan puts you in a new or near-new vehicle with month-to-month flexibility, and you can cancel any time after your first 30 days.

 Vehicles delivered